-Any user who discovers a hazardous defect in an item of equipment must report it to the Head of Department or other nominated person.
+Any user who discovers a hazardous defect in an item of equipment must report it to the Senior Technician

 The school accepts the duty to provide eye protection, gloves and laboratory coats for employees where the risk assessment requires them and safety spectacles for students.
 The condition of the eye protection is checked at the start of each term.